ProfessorHines/Presentations/psci335/war.md

 ## Rate the effectiveness, efficiency, and legitimacy of different types of covert action.

 1. What factors should presidents use when evaluating the use of covert action?
+--

 2. What factors should presidents use when selecting between the alternative methods of covert action?
+--

 3. What are the domestic and foreign consequences of of using covert action?
+--

 4. What kind of oversight is appropriate for covert actions by the United States?
+--

-5. Which of the five forms of covert action do you think is best?
+> Which of the five forms of covert action do you think is best?

 ---

 ## Assess the capabilities of the U.S. military to engage in counterinsurgency warfare.

 1. What conditions are required for a successful counterinsurgency?
+--

-2. Are the objectives of COIN — force protection, distinguishing between combatants & noncombatants, and destroying insurgents — really incompatible?
+2. Are COIN objectives — force protection, distinguishing between combatants & noncombatants, & destroying insurgents —  incompatible?
+--

 3. How has the rapid development of drone technology changed COIN operations?
+--

 4. What are the moral arguments in favor and against the use of drones?
+--

 > Vote: Is America prepared for the asymmetrical warfare like COIN?